labd/go-commercelayer-sdk/api/docs/GETCustomersCustomerId200ResponseDataAttributes.md

 `func (o *GETCustomersCustomerId200ResponseDataAttributes) UnsetHasPassword()`

 UnsetHasPassword ensures that no value is present for HasPassword, not even an explicit nil
+### GetTotalOrdersCount

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) GetTotalOrdersCount() interface{}`

+GetTotalOrdersCount returns the TotalOrdersCount field if non-nil, zero value otherwise.

+### GetTotalOrdersCountOk

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) GetTotalOrdersCountOk() (*interface{}, bool)`

+GetTotalOrdersCountOk returns a tuple with the TotalOrdersCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTotalOrdersCount

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) SetTotalOrdersCount(v interface{})`

+SetTotalOrdersCount sets TotalOrdersCount field to given value.

+### HasTotalOrdersCount

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) HasTotalOrdersCount() bool`

+HasTotalOrdersCount returns a boolean if a field has been set.

+### SetTotalOrdersCountNil

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) SetTotalOrdersCountNil(b bool)`

+ SetTotalOrdersCountNil sets the value for TotalOrdersCount to be an explicit nil

+### UnsetTotalOrdersCount
+`func (o *GETCustomersCustomerId200ResponseDataAttributes) UnsetTotalOrdersCount()`

+UnsetTotalOrdersCount ensures that no value is present for TotalOrdersCount, not even an explicit nil
+### GetShopperReference

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) GetShopperReference() interface{}`

+GetShopperReference returns the ShopperReference field if non-nil, zero value otherwise.

+### GetShopperReferenceOk

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) GetShopperReferenceOk() (*interface{}, bool)`

+GetShopperReferenceOk returns a tuple with the ShopperReference field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShopperReference

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) SetShopperReference(v interface{})`

+SetShopperReference sets ShopperReference field to given value.

+### HasShopperReference

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) HasShopperReference() bool`

+HasShopperReference returns a boolean if a field has been set.

+### SetShopperReferenceNil

+`func (o *GETCustomersCustomerId200ResponseDataAttributes) SetShopperReferenceNil(b bool)`

+ SetShopperReferenceNil sets the value for ShopperReference to be an explicit nil

+### UnsetShopperReference
+`func (o *GETCustomersCustomerId200ResponseDataAttributes) UnsetShopperReference()`

+UnsetShopperReference ensures that no value is present for ShopperReference, not even an explicit nil
 ### GetCreatedAt

 `func (o *GETCustomersCustomerId200ResponseDataAttributes) GetCreatedAt() interface{}`